 |Sankranti Dates||Sankranti Name||Festival|

 Among all Sankranti, Makar Sankranti is the most significant.
 It is celebrated by different names in different states of India.
-Like Pongal in southern India, Lohri in Punjab, Magh Bihu in the eastern Indian States.
+Like Pongal in southern India, Lohri in Punjab.
 Due to the popularity of Makar Sankranti; it is just known as Sankranti.
 The Hindu solar new year starts from Mesha Sankranti and Vishwakarma Puja celebrates on Kanya Sankranti.

 Pongal is one of the most popular Hindu harvest festivals in south India.
-In 2020, the Pongal starts from January 15th and ends on January 18th.
+In 2021, the Pongal starts on January 14th and ends on January 17th.
 This auspicious day is dedicated to giving thanks to nature for her productivity.
 They also worship Lord Surya for rich agricultural crops.
-The festival’s most significant practice is the preparation of the traditional pongal dish.
+The festival’s most significant practice is the preparation of the traditional Pongal dish.
 It utilizes freshly harvested rice by boiling it in milk and jaggery.

 Solar New Year